-STATEMENT OF THE REPUBLIC OF THE PHILIPPINES

-delivered by MARIA ANGELA A. PONCE Minister and Legal Adviser Permanent Mission of the Republic of the Philippines to the United Nations

-Item 84: The scope and application of the principle of universal jurisdiction Sixth Committee 74th Session of the United Nations General Assembly

-17 October 2019, Trusteeship Council Chamber UN Headquarters New York

-Thank you, Madame Chair.
+STATEMENT OF THE REPUBLIC OF THE PHILIPPINES delivered by MARIA ANGELA A. PONCE Minister and Legal Adviser Permanent Mission of the Republic of the Philippines to the United Nations Item 87: The scope and application of the principle of universal jurisdiction Sixth Committee 75th Session of the United Nations General Assembly 03 November 2020, Conference Room 2 UN Headquarters New York Thank you, Madame Chair.
 The Philippines aligns itself with the statement delivered by the Islamic Republic of Iran on behalf of the Non-Aligned Movement.
+We thank the Secretary General for his report and note Section IV which contains a synopsis of issues raised by Governments for possible discussion.
+The report, together with the discussions in the Working Group, show the divergence and lack of consensus among Member States on the definition, scope and application of the principle of universal jurisdiction; and therefore the need for further examination by the Sixth Committee of this issue.
 Universal jurisdiction, as a generally accepted principle of international law, is considered part of Philippine law, both through the incorporation clause of our Constitution and through the enactment in 2009 of the Philippine Act on Crimes against International Humanitarian Law, Genocide and Other Crimes Against Humanity.

-We have followed with interest the discussions in this Committee and in the Working Group and wish to make three (3) points:
+We wish to reiterate three (3) points:

 First, for the Philippines the general rule is that jurisdiction is territorial.
 Therefore universal jurisdiction is an exception, grounded on the imperative need to preserve international order.
 It allows any State to assert criminal jurisdiction over certain offenses, even if the act occurred outside its territory or was committed by a person not its national, or inflicted no injury to its nationals.
 Second, because it is exceptional, its scope and application must be limited and clearly defined.
 Immunity of state officials, in particular, must be preserved and respected.
-Unrestrained invocation and exercise of universal jurisdiction only undermines the principle.
+Unrestrained invocation and abuse of the exercise of universal jurisdiction only undermines the principle.
 Third, these "certain offenses" must be limited to jus cogens crimes that have been deemed so fundamental to the existence of a just international legal order that states cannot derogate from them, even by agreement.
-The rationale behind this principle is that the crime committed is so egregious that it is considered to be committed against all members of the international community and thus granting every State jurisdiction over the crime.1

-The continuing challenge is defining its scope and application.
-We encourage the Committee and the Working Group to continue its work, and we thank the Secretary General for his report.
+The rationale behind this principle is that the crime committed is so egregious that it is considered to be committed against all members of the international community and thus granting every State jurisdiction over the crime.1 The continuing challenge is defining its scope and application.
+We encourage the Committee and the Working Group to continue its work.
+The process of defining the scope and application of the principle should be Stateled and discussions should remain in the Sixth Committee, rather than being referred to the International Law Commission.
 Thank you.